By Paul Fischer

 Make sure that if you attempt an aquaponic system, that you eliminate the hazard of drowning or electrocution for both humans and pets.
 Those types of incidents would make the entire project a disaster.

 I would say that backyard aquaponics is a worthwhile activity, but it doesn’t replace conventional gardening in the ground.
 I particularly enjoy raising the fish.
 On my newest system, I am raising tuxedo platies, which are an ornamental aquarium fish.
+Remember to maintain the water quality and the environment.
+For effective tips on how to do this, click here.

 If you are considering aquaponics, I recommend reading articles and watching videos on the Internet.
 I found them a big help.
 Also, some people are already doing aquaculture and aquaponics on Molokai.
 Ask around, as they are a great source for advice as well as fish and plants.